 Construction sites need offices that are close to the work, easy to install, and practical for daily coordination.
 Office containers can create an on-site control point for engineers, supervisors, contractors, consultants, and project managers.

-For construction projects, container offices for construction site projects provide fast-deploy workspace for engineers, supervisors, contractors, and site management teams.
+For construction projects, office containers for construction site projects provide fast-deploy workspace for engineers, supervisors, contractors, and site management teams.

 On large sites, office containers can be installed beside toilets, welfare units, storage containers, and security points to create a professional site base.